GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/resourceManagement/README.md

 The source file is `test_rlr_usePostRelease.c`.
 The test calls a `usePostRelease` function 50 times.
 This function allocates a random number of bytes for two pointers, then free one, and after that, it allocates random number of bytes for three extra pointers, then randomly (with 20\% probability) decides to use the freed pointer with `memcpy` either as source in part 1, or as destination in part 2.
 In the end, it frees all the allocated memory.

+## RI (Resources Initialization) ##

+This is a custom sub-class that we use to group some of the interleaved CWEs.
+The sources of this sub-class have the prefix `test_ri_`.

+**CWEs**

+- [CWE-908](https://cwe.mitre.org/data/definitions/908.html): Use of Uninitialized Resource.
+- [CWE-909](https://cwe.mitre.org/data/definitions/909.html): Missing Initialization of Resource.

+**Tests**

+We use two tests to evaluate these two CWEs; one for the stack initialization, and the other for the heap.

+### TEST - STACK INITIALIZATION ###

+The source file is `test_ri_uninitStack.c`.
+The test has two parts: p1.
+Return an integer variable that was never initialized. p2.
+Declares a string with a certain length, and then `strcpy` to it a shorter string, leaving the rest of bytes uninitialized.
+Then, it accesses the characters that are beyond the `NULL` value.
+Both of the test parts demonstrate instances of information leaking from the stack.

+### TEST - HEAP INITIALIZATION ###

+The source file is `test_ri_uninitHeap.c`.
+The test has two parts: p1.
+Return a pointer to an integer that was never initialized. p2.
+Allocates a string with a certain length, and then `strcpy` to it a shorter string, leaving the rest of bytes uninitialized.
+Then, it accesses the characters that are beyong the `NULL` byte.
+Both of the test parts demonstrate instances of information leaking from the heap.

 ## Miscellaneous ##

 The following are the miscellaneous CWEs that do not belong to a particular sub-category: